DuckSauceGames/push-puzzle/README.md

 The number of lines and the number of values per line in this section must match the height and width defined in the first line of the file respectively.
 The characters which can be used and the parts of the level they represent are:

 - `P` - Player.
 - `W` - Wall.
-Cannot be moved and stops other things from moving.
+Cannot be moved and prevents the player and pushables from moving.
 - `p` - Pushable.
 Can be moved around the level.
 - `G` - Goal.
 Must be reached by the player to finish the level.
-- `u` `r` `d` `l`- Push (facing up, right, down, or left respectively).
+- `u` `r` `d` `l` - Push (facing up, right, down, or left respectively).
 Moves anything on top of it one square in the direction it is facing.
 - `^` `>` `V` `<` - Throw (facing up, right, down, or left respectively).
 Moves anything on top of it as many squares as possible in the direction it is facing until something gets in the way.
+- `B1` ... `B9` - Button.
+Opens doors with a matching number when pressed by the player or a pushable.
+- `D1` ... `D9` - Door.
+Prevents the player and pushables from moving when closed.
+Opens when a button with a matching number is pressed.
+Closes when no buttons with a matching number are pressed and the player and no pushables are inside it.

 ## Sprites

 Sprites which can be animated should be saved in `assets/sprites/<thing>/<state>/<direction>`, where:

 - `<thing>` is what uses these sprites (e.g. `player`).